CONNECT. DISCOVER. BELONG.

 The Cabins

-To add a touch of fun and identity, each cabin is named after an animal from insects for our youngest campers to the King and Queen of the jungle for our oldest giving every group a unique sense of pride and belonging.
+To add a touch of fun and identity, each cabin is named after an animal, from insects for our youngest campers to the King and Queen of the jungle for our oldest, giving every group a unique sense of pride and belonging.”

 The Dining Hall

 Whether enjoying a fan-favorite dish, trying something new, or participating in a themed meal, the dining hall is a hub of connection and fun.
 Campers gather here for group activities, celebrations, and special surprises that turn every meal into a memorable experience.
-The dining hall is more than a space to eat, it’s the heartbeat of camp, where belonging grows, stories are shared, and every day is celebrated together.
+The dining hall is more than a place to eat; it’s the heartbeat of camp, where belonging grows, stories are shared, and every day is celebrated together.

 The Boat House